Ritsumeikan Center for Game Studies, Ritsumeikan University

 - Research Paper Formatting Guidelines:

-- The main text body is limited to 7,000 words for English, or up to 16,000 characters for Japanese (references are not counted).
+- The main text should be limited to 7,000 words for English, or up to 16,000 characters for Japanese (references are not counted).

 - Japanese manuscripts should also have an English title and abstract.